gatsbyjs/gatsby/packages/gatsby-plugin-stylus/README.md

 ### PostCSS plugins

-PostCSS is also included to handle some default optimizations like autoprefixing a and common cross-browser flexbox bugs.
+PostCSS is also included to handle some default optimizations like autoprefixing and common cross-browser flexbox bugs.
 Normally you don't need to think about it, but if you'd prefer to add additional postprocessing to your Stylus output you can sepecify plugins in the plugin options